LanderMoerkerke/camera-feed-object-detector-tf-serve/README.md

     │   └── feed.py                         # Gets a video feed, predicts ands shows the detections
     │
-    ├── Pipfile                             # Defenition of our Python environment └── config                              # Defenition of our Python environment
+    ├── Pipfile                             # Defenition of our Python environment └── config                              # Defenitions of the used parameters

 ## Dependencies